apache/ratis/ratis-docs/src/site/markdown/concept/index-v2.md

 ### Servers, Clusters, and Groups

-A Raft server (also known as a "peer") is a single running instance of your application with Ratis embedded.
+A Raft server (also known as a "peer" or "member") is a single running instance of your application with Ratis embedded.
 Each server runs your state machine and participates in the consensus protocol.

 A Raft cluster is a physical collection of servers that can participate in consensus.
 A Raft group is a logical consensus domain that runs across a specific subset of peers in the cluster.
-At any given time, one peer in a group acts as the "leader" while the others are "followers" or "listeners".
+One of the peers in a group acts as the "leader" while the others are "followers" or "listeners".
 The leader handles all write requests and replicates operations to other peers in the group.
 Both leaders and followers can service read requests, with different consistency guarantees.
 A single cluster can host multiple independent Raft groups, each with its own leader election, consistency and state replication.
-Groups typically consist of an odd number of peers (3, 5, or 7 are common) to ensure clear majority decisions.

 ### Majority-Based Decision-Making

 Raft's safety guarantees depend on majority agreement within each group.
-The leader replicates each operation to the followers in its group, and operations are committed when at least (N/2 + 1) peers in that group acknowledge them.
+The leader replicates each operation to the followers in its group, and operations are committed when at least
+$\lfloor N/2 + 1 \rfloor$ peers in that group acknowledge them.
 This means a group of 3 peers can tolerate 1 failure, a group of five peers can tolerate 2 failures, and so on.
+Since a group of
+$N$ peers for an even $N$ can tolerate the same number of failures as a group of $(N-1)$ peers, groups typically consist of an odd number of peers (3, 5, or 7 are common) to ensure clear majority decisions.

 This majority requirement affects both availability and performance.
 A group remains available as long as a majority of its peers are reachable and functioning.
 However, every transaction must